Replication (Geo) (PREMIUM ONLY)

 For information on how to update your Geo nodes to the latest GitLab version, see Updating the Geo nodes.

-For information on configuring Geo for high availability, see Geo High Availability.
+For information on configuring Geo for multiple nodes, see Geo for multiple servers.

 Configuring Geo with Object Storage